 Professional development in arts and criminal justice settings

-Our professional mentoring scheme provides our members with opportunities to develop professional skills and knowledge in the field of arts and criminal justice through a one to one mentoring relationship.
+The National Criminal Justice Arts Alliance (NCJAA) Professional Mentoring Scheme provides our network with opportunities to develop professional skills and knowledge in the field of arts and criminal justice through a one-to-one mentoring relationship.

-The scheme matches new and emerging practitioners who want to work in, or learn more about, arts and criminal justice with experts working in the field.
-The mentors can provide a range of support about using arts within the Criminal Justice System
+The scheme matches new and emerging practitioners who want to learn more and develop their career in arts and criminal justice with experts working in the field.
+The mentors can provide a range of specialist guidance and support on using arts within the criminal justice system:

 Former mentees have gone on to form their own arts organisation, secure funding for new projects and take up volunteering opportunities in prisons.

 As part of this year’s scheme, NCJAA will also be offering a series of online masterclasses, covering everything from funding applications, to event management, to protecting your mental health and wellbeing.
 These sessions will be open to all mentors and mentees of the current scheme, as well as alumni of the programme.